iTsluku/RepEng-SpreadsheetSolver-ReproductionPackage-/README.md

 ## Mounting (Retrieve report.pdf or run custom experiment)
 The following steps are not relevant for the functional replication, but make it possible to configure new scenarios (independent of the original paper) outside the container, process them in the container and extract the artifacts from the container.
-Furthermore, mounting provides a convenient solution to retrieve the report/pdf.
+Furthermore, mounting provides a convenient solution to retrieve the report.

 - Run docker container with volume mount in interactive mode
   ```bash